 Rock Climbing Instructor Assessment

-The Rock Climbing Instructor award, is a nationally recognised award that covers the skills required to safely supervise groups in the single pitch crag environment and on climbing walls.
+The Rock Climbing Instructor scheme, is a nationally recognised qualification that covers the skills required to safely supervise groups in the single pitch crag environment and on climbing walls.

 In April 2018 the award changed its name from Single Pitch Award to Rock Climbing Instructor in alignment with the renaming of the other climbing awards administered by Mountain Training.
 The award is very similar but now has a three day training course.
 Assessment is almost identical to the SPA and candidates who hold SPA training need no conversion to be assessed under the new award name.